togajs/tunic/README.md

 ## Languages

 Several pre-defined [grammars][grammars] are available.
-To use, import the desired grammar and pass it to the Tunic constructor.
+To use, import the desired grammar and pass it to the parser.

 ```js
 var parse = require('tunic').parse;